txt/ase19/docs/ethics.md

 (since that would give us more material for version two of this book).

 For us, this list is like a specification for an ideal "ethics machine".
-Later in this book we offer a version 0.1  implementation of that ethics machine.
+Later, we offer a version 0.1  implementation of that ethics machine.
 As will be seen, that implementation requires much extension  and improvement.
 Nevertheless, it does show that a surprisingly large portion of the above can be created